easebuzz/paywitheasebuzz-php-lib/README.md

             $easebuzzObj->initiatePaymentAPI($postData);
         ```
-        # Advanced Parameter:
+        ## Advanced Parameter:
+        * "sub_merchant_id" : -
-        a. "sub_merchant_id": Mandatory parameter if you are using sub-aggregator feature otherwise not mandatory.Here Pass sub-aggregator id.You can create sub aggregator from Easebuzz dashboard web portal.",
+              Mandatory parameter if you are using sub-aggregator feature otherwise not mandatory.Here Pass sub-aggregator id.You can create sub aggregator from Easebuzz dashboard web portal."

+        * "unique_id" : -
-        b. "unique_id":  Mandatory parameter if you are using customer save card feature otherwise not mandatory.
+            Mandatory parameter if you are using customer save card feature otherwise not mandatory.
 This is customer’s unique id.
-You need to enable save card feature from the Easebuzz dashboard web portal.,
+You need to enable save card feature from the Easebuzz dashboard web portal.

+        * "split_payments" : -
-        c. "split_payments" : Mandatory parameter if you are using split payment feature otherwise not mandatory.You need to pass here payment slots in JSON format like {"label_HDFC": 100,"label_icici":100}, Please use label provided by Easebuzz team.".,
+             Mandatory parameter if you are using split payment feature otherwise not mandatory.You need to pass here payment slots in JSON format like {"label_HDFC": 100,"label_icici":100}, Please use label provided by Easebuzz team.
+            ```
                e.g. "split_payments" => { "axisaccount" : 100, "hdfcaccount" : 100}
+             ```

     2. Transaction API
         *POST Format and call transaction API*